Elderflower Lemon Cake

 And here’s how you make this delicious elderflower lemon cake:

-- Start by infusing the heavy cream with the subtle flavour of elderflower: simply put the flower heads in a bowl and cover them with 400ml of heavy cream.
+- First of all, start by infusing the heavy cream with the subtle flavour of elderflower: simply put the flower heads in a bowl and cover them with 400ml of heavy cream.
 Then let them soak in the fridge over night.

-- On the next day, grease a pie pan and preheat the oven to 160° fan.
+- On the next day, grease a pie pan while preheating the oven to 160° fan.

 - In a food processor, mix the butter, almond and coconut flour, egg and liquid sweetener together and then tip into the pie pan.
 Use a glass to press onto the base.
 Bake for about 12-15 minutes until golden brown and let cool completely.

 - Soak the gelatin leaves in cold water.
 Then mix the lemon juice with 100ml water.
 Pour half of this lemon water into a pot and heat.
 Add some liquid sweetener.
 Remove the pan from the heat.
 Gently squeeze the gelatin leaves to remove any excess water and add to the medium hot lemon water.
 Stir again until dissolved and then, finally, add the other half of the lemon water.
 Set aside for about 15 minutes.

 - In a bowl, soften the cream and mascarpone cheese.
 Add 3 tbsp of it to the lemon water and stir again until smooth.
 Slowly add this mixture to the cream cheese and mascarpone cheese mixture in a thin stream while whisking continuously.
 Let the lemon cream rest in the refrigerator for at least 10 minutes.